 The IDD Staffing Worksheets are used to calculate the number of staffing hours required for Supervised Living, Shared Supported Living, Prevocational Services, and Day Services Adult through the ID/DD Waiver and/or IDD Community Support Program (CSP).
-People receiving Supported Living in a Supervised Living home must also be included in the Supervised Living worksheets.
+Staffing must also be accounted for people receiving Supported Living in a Supervised Living home either by adding person receiving Supported Living to IDD Staffing Worksheets for Supervised Living, decreasing Supervised Living staff hours prior to spreadsheet by hours provided for Supported Living, or by providing separate staff for persons receiving Supported Living.